wasp-lang/vscode-wasp/README.md

 ### Publish
 Make sure you have `vsce` installed: `npm -g install vsce`.

+Next, make sure you are logged in with the publisher.
+If you are not logged in yet, you can log in with `vsce login wasp-lang`.

 To package the extension into a .vsix file, run `vsce package`.

-To package and then publish the extension, run `vsce publish`.
+To package and then publish the extension, run `vsce publish`:

-To do all these operations, you need to be logged in with the publisher.
-If you are not logged in yet, you can log in with `vsce login wasp-lang`.
+- `vsce publish 1.2.3` to manually upgrade the version.
+- `vsce publish minor/major/patch` to automatically increment minor/major/patch version number.